-For this reason MCCRC has produced a Other proposed MCCRC research may include analysis of related initiatives including cybersecurity legislation such as the proposed Network and Information Security (NIS) Directive and eID Regulation, the UK government’s cloud security principles guidance and cyber-essentials and associated certification scheme, the Commission’s SLA standardisation guidance, and the forthcoming ISO27018 standard on a code of practice for cloud providers handling personal data, including ethical dimensions.
+For this reason MCCRC's companion discussion paper summarises technical research aiming to improve governance and control within cloud services (see §5).
+Other proposed MCCRC research may include analysis of related initiatives including cybersecurity legislation such as the proposed Network and Information Security (NIS) Directive and eID Regulation, the UK government’s cloud security principles guidance and cyber-essentials and associated certification scheme, the Commission’s SLA standardisation guidance, and the forthcoming ISO27018 standard on a code of practice for cloud providers handling personal data, including ethical dimensions.
 A sectoral review is planned, to consider cloud security in the financial services industry.
-As smartphones become ubiquitous and the Internet of Things and “big data” analytics become a reality in cloud computing, it will be very relevant to research further security and privacy issues in those contexts also.
+As smartphones become ubiquitous and the Internet of Things and “big data” analytics become a reality in cloud computing, MCCRC proposes to research further security and privacy issues in those contexts also.

 To recap, physical location of data in the EU is not always necessary or sufficient for ensuring that the data will be protected and handled in accordance with EU laws.
 We argue that the continuing narrow focus on physical data location obscures the underlying issue: namely, access to intelligible data, and the importance of security measures in that regard.
 Furthermore, this focus is not necessarily consistent with a decision of the EU Court of Justice, which emphasised jurisdiction over physical location.
 Indeed, regarding national data location restrictions, the Trusted Cloud Europe policy document stated: